UH Hilo Jazz Orchestra Meets Dweezil Zappa

 When the University hired Veilleux as Music Director, he tested the waters by working in the occasional Zappa song at various live shows.
 This eventually led to a course in playing Zappa’s complex compositions.
 In 2013, Veilleux convinced the school he could pull off a Zappa tribute concert.
 It sold-out, and he’s been doing two-night performances every year since then.

 In 2015, I heard about these shows while working as a DJ at Hawi’s KNKR, and caught their third tribute.
-The following year I approached Professor Veilleux about doing a documentary and released Zappa U, an 80-minute film that captured the students’ journey from classroom to concert hall.
+The following year I approached Professor Veilleux about doing a documentary and released Zappa U, an 80-minute film that captured the students’ journey from classroom to the concert hall.

-The Big Island might seem like a tiny dot out in the Pacific to some, but it’s now become sort of a phenomenon in the Zappa universe.
+The Big Island might seem like a tiny dot out in the Pacific to some, but it’s now become a sort of phenomenon in the Zappa universe.
 So much so that Frank Zappa’s guitar playing son Dweezil contacted Veilleux about doing a show in 2017.
 “He heard about what we were doing, I believe as a combination of Steve Roby’s documentary film and also some fans and band members… mentioned what we were doing in Hilo,” Veilleux told a local paper.

 Dweezil Zappa (above) graciously added Hilo as a concert stop on this year’s tour, and while here he managed to coach the band on some of his father’s techniques, as well as lead an afternoon guitar clinic for local players.

 “There’s an odd similarity that has to do with islands,” Dweezil told the Saturday night crowd.
-“This island has accepted the music of Frank Zappa in a facility that offers higher eduction.
+“This island has accepted the music of Frank Zappa in a facility that offers higher education.
 I think that’s an amazing idea, but it doesn’t work anywhere else.
 Most universities say ‘Ah, no, no thanks.
 That sounds too dangerous for our taste,’ but not here in Hilo.
 The only other island that accepted my dad for everything he did, was the small island off the coast of Italy called Sicily.* So, there’s something about the island culture that makes this Zappa thing work.”

 On night two, fans were also treated to a guest appearance by former Zappa lead singer Ike Willis, a regular member of Zappa’s studio and touring bands from 1978 until the last tour in 1988.
-His rendition of “Outside Now” gave many in the crowd “chicken skin,” Hawai’ian pidgin for goose bumps.
+His rendition of “Outside Now” gave many in the crowd “chicken skin,” Hawai’ian pidgin for goosebumps.

-One of this year’s standout concert moments, and there were many, came in the second act.
+One of this year’s standout concert moments and there were many, came in the second act.
 It was a fierce instrument dual between electric violinist Elizabeth Sekona (above) and guitarist Dweezil Zappa.
 Sekona seemed a little reserved on night one, but came out bow blazing in the face-to-face stand-off, even invoking a bit of Jimi Hendrix’s famous instrument contortions, playing her violin behind her head.

 Guitarist Sean Luscombe, a Hilo Jazz Orchestra alumni got to trade licks with Dweezil, and there was also a four-way guitar circle where Veilleux, and his students Roger Winter and Dustin Kneidi, did musical trade-offs with Dweezil.